Akash-0403/EI_CODING_ASSIGNMENT/ECERSISE_2/readme.md

 - Set thermostat temperature.
 - Add automation rules for controlling devices based on temperature thresholds.
 - Display the status of all devices.
-- Uses the Proxy pattern to control access to devices.

 ## Design Patterns Used